vanessaxuuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The tutorial group entered is not found in any student.
     * 1a1.
-TACH prompts that 0 student in the list.
+TACH prompts that there is 0 student in the list.

   Use case ends.
 <br><br>